 Every life stage our pets go through is unique, and requires different care.
-There are challenges with each one.
-I enjoy working with them all, from the tiniest fuzz ball kitten, to the confident and strong adult dogs, to the dignified elders.
+I have always had special fondness for the dignified elders.
 I approach each as the individuals they are, and love getting to know them, and adapting to their needs.

 The special soft spot I have for the grey- muzzled crowd, and my desire to help pets as they move through the last stage of life- and to help their families as they navigate this journey- has led me to further studies since finishing vet school.
 I hold a special certification in hospice and palliative care.

 The end stages of life can a be difficult and sometimes scary journey, but with help, it can be peaceful, and maybe even beautiful.